tcltk/tcl/doc/dev/value-history.md

 the result value for later use, it will need to make another copy and make provisions for the storage of that copy.
-Often this takes the form of calling **Tcl_SetVar** to store the value in a Tcl variable (which performs the housekeeping of making the copy of its _newValue_ argument.
+Often this takes the form of calling **Tcl_SetVar** to store the value in a Tcl variable (which performs the housekeeping of making the copy of its _newValue_ argument).

 This system of values has several merits.
 It is familiar to the intended audience of C programmers.
 The representation of each string element by a single byte is simple and direct and one-to-one.
 The result is a fixed-length encoding which makes random access indexing simple and efficient.
-The overall simplicity keeps the conceptual burden low, which enhances the utility for connecting software modules from different authors, the use of Tcl as a so-called "glue language".
+The processing of string values takes the form of iterating a pointer through an array, a familiar technique that compilers and hardware have strong history of making efficient.
+The overall simplicity keeps the conceptual burden low, which enhances the utility for connecting software modules from different origins, the use of Tcl as a so-called "glue language".

 There are some deficits to contend with.
 The greatest complexity at work is the need to manage memory allocation and ownership.
 The solutions to